What is EOS Connect?

 • Grid charging at market price

-• PV surplus at €0 (free solar energy)
+• PV surplus at €0 (free solar energy) — or optionally at the feed-in tariff rate as opportunity cost (see battery_price_include_feedin)

 4. Uses Last-In-First-Out (LIFO) valuation for current SOC